A dashboard in the FullStory app showing session replay metrics and rage clicks

 Below are examples of how session replay is used to help UX designers understand website visitor use their site:

-• Jumbo Interactive–ecomm and information technology–saves $10,000s by identifying critical bug fixes using FullStory.
+• Jumbo Interactive–ecomm and information technology–saves $10,000s by identifying critical bug fixes using Fullstory.

-• Aweber — email marketing — understanding how users find the mobile experience lacks certain desired features that exist on desktop.
+• Aweber — email marketing — understanding how users find the mobile app experience lacks certain desired features that exist on desktop.

 • Tray — cloud services connector — discovers how users are confused in creating connections resulting in creation of better discoverability around deleting connections.